Janis Nuckolls: Research

-As Professor Nuckolls herself put it on the website: 'Quechua Real Words is a site dedicated to an appreciation and study of real words that, by their nature, are difficult to define within a traditional dictionary format.
-Such words, called ‘ideophones’, ‘mimetics’, ‘expressives’, and ‘onomatopoeias’ by linguists, present many problems for analysis because of their melodic and gestural dimensions.
-They are not designed to be abstracted onto a 2 dimensional page and are therefore presented here with audiovisual clips of their use.'
+As Professor Nuckolls herself put it on the website: "Quechua Real Words is a site dedicated to an appreciation and study of real words that, by their nature, are difficult to define within a traditional dictionary format.
+Such words, called ‘ideophones,’ ‘mimetics,' ‘expressives,’ and ‘onomatopoeias’ by linguists, present many problems for analysis because of their melodic and gestural dimensions.
+They are not designed to be abstracted onto a two-dimensional page and are therefore presented here with audiovisual clips of their use."

 Personal life

-She is married and they have one son and two daughters.
+She has one son and two daughters.
+She is married to Steve Zuckerman since April, 2024.
 She is a member of the Church of Jesus Christ of Latter-day Saints.